Nico-Curti/plasticity/README.md

 ## Theory

 In this project, a parallel approach founded on the same concepts is proposed.
 In particular, it has been developed a model based on the *BCM theory* (E. Bienenstock, L. Cooper, and P. Munro).
 An exhaustive theoretical description is provided by the original paper of [Castellani et al.](https://pubmed.ncbi.nlm.nih.gov/10378187/).

-In general terms, BCM model proposes a sliding threshold for long-term potentiation (LTP) or long-term depression (LTD) induction, and states that synaptic plasticity is stabilized by a dynamic adaptation of the time-averaged postsynaptic activity.
+In general terms, BCM model proposes a sliding threshold for long-term potentiation (LTP) or long-term depression (LTD) induction, and states that synaptic plasticity is stabilized by a dynamic adaptation of the time-averaged post-synaptic activity.
 The BCM learning rule is described by the following equations:

 <img src="https://render.githubusercontent.com/render/math?math=\frac{dw_i}{dt}=y(y-\theta_M)x_i\sigma'(y)">